This article is part of a larger series on VoIP.

 Grasshopper is a virtual phone number provider that requires an existing connected smartphone or computer to use the system.
 The great thing about this phone service is that it’s simple to set up and use.
 To start using the service, you need to choose a plan and a phone number, download the app, select a main greeting, and add extensions.

-Follow these five steps to get started, then use our tips to learn how to use a Grasshopper phone system for small business communications.
+Follow these five steps to get started, then use our tips to learn how to use Grasshopper phone system for your small business communications.

 1. Select Your Phone Number & Choose Your Plan